Jump Ahead To:

 So, about those museums.
 This neighborhood is close to the Science Museum of Virginia and the Children’s Museum of Richmond.
 There’s also the Virginia Museum of Fine Arts, which offers around 100 art classes for kids.

 There are so many schools within the area, with three elementary, three middle and five high schools.
-Some of them are John P. Cary Elementary, Lynnhaven Academy and Open High School.
+Some of them are John P. Cary Elementary, Lynnhaven Academy and Jefferson High School.

 Like The Fan, this neighborhood has a lot of late 18th and early 19th century homes.
 But the prices are less expensive.
 See for yourself.